-Does the staff seem to have an efficient system for finding your garments
+Does the drycleaner have an efficient system for finding your garments

-percent above the all-shop average; a score of $75 means a shop's prices
+prices were 25 percent above the all-shop average; a score of $75 means

-The price index scores are a good predictor.
-For the most part, shops that
+The price comparison scores are a good predictor.
+For the most part, shops

 As you can see, most shops were within 20 percent above or below the all-shop

 average.
 But there were a few at the extremes.
 Cleaning that costs $30